 - Where will lunch be served?
 If lunch is served in the classroom, how do we dispose of our food, plates, etc.?

 - How often and where should students wash their hands?
 How often should they sanitize?

 - How can students help to keep the classroom clean?

 - How can students respond appropriately and encourage speakers with masks on?
-Can they use hand signals to show emotions that would normally express with our faces?
+Can they use hand signals to show emotions that they would normally express with their faces?

 Once you’ve identified the classroom procedures that you want to review, we suggest using one of the games introduced in the blog post “Seven Classroom Procedure Games your Students Will Love” to reinforce those procedures with students.

 And, since repetition is often one of the best strategies for learning, you could also have students make posters to act as reminders around the room.

 If your students are going virtual, you may need to start all over with classroom procedures as the virtual space requires a whole new set of norms for students.